 Figure 3.
 Bar charts showing autumn oxygen concentration as a proportion of the volume of the deep basins.
-The effect of the large inflows in 1993 - 1994, and also autumn 2002 - spring 2003 are apparent, particularly in the East Gotland Basin (Station BY15).
+Low oxygen concentrations are not a problem in the Gulf of Bothnia.
+The effect of the large inflows in 1993 - 1994, and also autumn 2002 - spring 2003 are apparent, particularly in the East Gotland Basin.
+The 2002-03 inflow only briefly benefited the Northern Baltic Proper.
+No effect is apparent in the West Gotland Basin.

 The deepwater basins in the Baltic Proper suffer severely from long-term oxygen depletion.
 Between 1991 and 1993, oxygen levels were 'only' 50% depleted (equivalent to 3 - 4 ml/l).
 The level of depletion increased steadily since, and from 1998, the oxygen concentration dropped to acutely toxic levels - with hydrogen sulphide (negative oxygen) observed in three of the four years.
-The basin least affected is the Gulf of Bothnia, where there is weak stratification and relatively little biological activity.
+The region least affected is the Gulf of Bothnia, where there is weak stratification and relatively little biological activity.
 Samples taken in 2002 indicated slight oxygen deficiency (below 4 ml/l, or 5.7 mg/l) in the basin, though this was not repeated in 2003.